peopleware/net-ppwcode-vernacular-exceptions/README.md

 ## PPWCode .NET

-Development of the PPWCode .NET libraries is done in [GitHub] repositories, and all releases (both stable and pre-release) are published as [NuGet] packages on the [NuGet Gallery].
+Development of the PPWCode .NET libraries is done in [GitHub] repositories, and all releases (both stable and pre-release) are published on [NuGet].

 ## License and Copyright